ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 -  Select more than one influence at the same time.
 It assigns the weights by closest joints to each vertex, and smoothes on top (you can control the smoothness with the *Smooth Steps*
 - You can do more than one influences at the same time
-- You can flood joints that are not in the skinCluster yet, he'll ask you if add them
+- You can flood joints that are not in the skinCluster yet, he'll ask you if they should be added

 !!! info "Video"